-- 35 High resolution observation and modelling are needed so that marine services can be compliant with small-scale processes in 36 the ocean, particularly in coastal areas where these processes have a significant impact on dynamics and biogeochemistry 37 (Figure 1).
-The importance of high resolution in coastal services is underscored by the coastal ocean's significance to humanity, 38 not least because about 60% of the world's population lives within 60 km of the coast (Rao et al., 2008).
-These areas are highly 39 dynamic, subject to both direct and indirect anthropogenic impacts, respectively, such as eutrophication, overfishing, offshore 40 wind farm development, dredging, and pollution, global warming, sea level rise and changes in meteorological and 41 hydrological conditions.
-These combined influences frequently trigger regime shifts, coastal erosion, flooding, and the 42 introduction of invasive species, underscoring the vulnerability and complexity of these systems.
-43 Accurately predicting ocean variables in coastal environments is challenging due to the need to resolve mesoscale to 44 submesoscale dynamics and their interactions with atmospheric and hydrological processes.
-The inherent variability of these 45 systems requires models that can account for a wide range of phenomena, including tidal asymmetries, wetting-drying cycles, 46 nonstationary river and atmospheric forcing, and nonlinear feedback mechanisms between tidal currents and wind waves 47 (Staneva et al., 2017).
-These processes influence mixing, ocean circulation, and the accuracy of sea surface temperature 48 predictions.
-Thus, high-resolution models are indispensable for capturing the fine-scale interactions that drive coastal dynamics 49 and shape biogeochemical responses.
-50 Observational data play a pivotal role in advancing coastal modelling.
-High-frequency (HF) radar and novel high resolution 51 satellite missions offer unprecedented opportunities to observe and understand coastal processes with fine spatial and temporal 52 resolution (De Mey-Frémaux et al., 2019).
-These data sources are integral to improving the representation of physical and 53 biogeochemical variability in the models, bridging the gap between observations and predictive frameworks.
-By integrating 54 data from remote sensing and in situ platforms, coupled with advanced data assimilation techniques, models can better capture 55 the complexity of estuarine and nearshore processes.
-56 Changes occurring in the coastal ocean are attributed to both direct human impacts and climate change.
-Anthropogenic impacts encompass factors such as eutrophication, overfishing, offshore wind farm construction, dredging, and pollution.
-Natural 57 changes in the coastal ocean result from sea-level rise, global warming, and alterations in meteorological and hydrological 58 59 conditions such as precipitation, evaporation, wind patterns, and river run-off.
-These natural and human-induced changes can 60 lead to significant regime shifts, including alterations in biogeochemistry, increased coastal erosion, heightened flooding risks, - and the proliferation of invasive species, among other impacts. - 62 Science-based services in the coastal ocean are essential for ensuring efficient management, sustainable use of coastal systems, - and the development of strategies that are adaptable to the changing climate, including sea-level rise.
-These efforts, for - example, align with the marine strategy framework directive in the European context (Hyder et al., 2015). - The aim of this paper is to introduce high-resolution ocean forecasting services that address the challenges of coastal dynamics - by improving predictions of physical and biogeochemical processes.
+High-resolution observation and modelling are needed so that marine services can be compliant with small-scale processes in the ocean, particularly in coastal areas where these processes have a significant impact on dynamics and biogeochemistry (Fig. 1).
+The importance of high resolution in coastal services is underscored by the coastal ocean's significance to humanity, not least because about 60 % of the world's population lives within 60 km of the coast (Rao et al., 2008).
+These areas are highly dynamic, subject to both direct and indirect anthropogenic impacts, respectively, such as eutrophication, overfishing, offshore wind farm development, dredging, and pollution; global warming; sea-level rise; and changes in meteorological and hydrological conditions.
+These combined influences frequently trigger regime shifts, coastal erosion, flooding, and the introduction of invasive species, underscoring the vulnerability and complexity of these systems.

+Accurately predicting ocean variables in coastal environments is challenging due to the need to resolve mesoscale to submesoscale dynamics and their interactions with atmospheric and hydrological processes.
+The inherent variability of these systems requires models that can account for a wide range of phenomena, including tidal asymmetries, wettingdrying cycles, nonstationary river and atmospheric forcing, and nonlinear feedback mechanisms between tidal currents and wind waves (Staneva et al., 2017).
+These processes influence mixing, ocean circulation, and the accuracy of sea surface temperature predictions.
+Thus, high-resolution models are indispensable for capturing the fine-scale interactions that drive coastal dynamics and shape biogeochemical responses.

+Observational data play a pivotal role in advancing coastal modelling.
+High-frequency (HF) radar and novel highresolution satellite missions offer unprecedented opportunities to observe and understand coastal processes with fine spatial and temporal resolution (De Mey-Frémaux et al., 2019).
+These data sources are integral to improving the representation of physical and biogeochemical variability in the models, bridging the gap between observations and predictive frameworks.
+By integrating data from remote sensing and in situ platforms, coupled with advanced data assimilation techniques, models can better capture the complexity of estuarine and nearshore processes.

+Science-based services in the coastal ocean are essential for ensuring efficient management, sustainable use of coastal systems, and the development of strategies that are adaptable to the changing climate, including sea-level rise.
+These efforts, for example, align with the marine strategy framework directive in the European context (Hyder et al., 2015).

+The aim of this paper is to introduce high-resolution ocean forecasting services that address the challenges of coastal dynamics by improving predictions of physical and biogeochemical processes.
 It focuses on the integration of advanced modelling techniques and modern observational tools to enhance understanding of small-scale dynamics and their connections to larger ocean systems.
 The paper first describes the spatial scales and processes that high-resolution models address, focusing on local, regional, and transitional zones.
 It then explores advanced observational tools, such as satellite missions and HF radars, and their role in improving coastal forecasts.
 Following this, the discussion highlights numerical modelling techniques, including turbulence modelling and bottom drag parameterization, which are essential for capturing small-scale coastal dynamics.
-It also examines the role of data assimilation techniques and observing system experiments in improving prediction accuracy and guiding the design of observation networks.
+It also examines the role of data assimilation techniques and Observing System Experiments in improving prediction accuracy and guiding the design of observation networks.
 Finally, the paper concludes with a summary of findings, identifies current challenges, and outlines future directions for advancing coastal forecasting systems.
 By addressing these topics, the paper aims to support the development of more robust and adaptable tools for coastal forecasting, which are critical for sustainable management and improving resilience to environmental changes.

-Figure 1: Schematic representation of the coastal zone, hazards (e.g. HAB (harmful algea bloom), metocean and biogeochemical variables, as well as observations and applications (adapted from Melet et al., 2020).